 were a potato eaters delight and the soft polenta could not have been better.

-was delicious, super rich, the hot melted chocolate irresistible. the bread and butter pudding with excellent walnut Ice cream
+Of the desserts a chocolate fondant with a scoop of blood orange ice cream was delicious, super rich, the hot melted chocolate irresistible. the bread and butter pudding with excellent walnut Ice cream

 had very good taste but too much custard and the vanilla brulee served with berries